LSL Group Modern Slavery 2018

 LSL through its subsidiaries is a leading provider of residential property services to its key customer groups.

-- Services to consumers include: residential sales, lettings, surveying, conveyancing and mortgages, pure protection and general business brokerage services.
+- Services to consumers include: residential sales, lettings, surveying, conveyancing and mortgages and financial services including pure protection and general insurance brokerage services.

 - Services to mortgage lenders include: valuations and panel management services, asset management and property management services.